-California’s housing market continued to pick up steam as existing home sales and prices propelled higher, with both posting back-to-back increases in March.
-Closed escrow sales of existing, single-family detached homes in California totaled a seasonally adjusted annualized rate of 391,680 units in March, according to information collected by C.A.R. from more than 90 local REALTOR® associations and MLSs statewide.
-Sales in March were up 6.3 percent from a revised 368,400 in February and up 7.3 percent from a revised 365,120 in March 2014.
-The year-over-year sales increase was the first back-to-back sales gain since December 2012 and the largest observed since May 2012.
-The statewide sales figure represents what would be the total number of homes sold during 2015 if sales maintained the March pace throughout the year.
+California’s housing market accelerated in April as the spring home-buying season kicked off with both higher home sales and prices for the third straight month.
+Home sales rose above the 400,000 mark in April for the first time since October 2013 to post the highest level since August 2013.
+Closed escrow sales of existing, single-family detached homes in California totaled a seasonally adjusted annualized rate of 427,620 units in April, according to information collected by C.A.R. from more than 90 local REALTOR® associations and MLSs statewide.
+The statewide sales figure represents what would be the total number of homes sold during 2015 if sales maintained the April pace throughout the year.
 It is adjusted to account for seasonal factors that typically influence home sales.

 * Los Angeles Metropolitan Area is a 5-county region that includes Los Angeles County, Orange County, Riverside County, San Bernardino County, and Ventura County * S.F.
 Bay Area has been redefined to include the following counties: Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma * Inland Empire includes Riverside County and San Bernardino County

 * r = revised * MTM%c Chg = Percent change from prior month * YTY% Chg = Percent change from prior year